-\paragraph{Benchmarks.} To test safety capabilities, we use benchmarks targeting both direct harmful behavior and jailbreak prompts.
-Direct harmful behavior benchmarks include: Malicious Instruct~\cite{huang2024catastrophic}, BeaverTail-Eval~\cite{dai2024safe}, HarmfulQA~\cite{bhardwaj2023red}, XSTest Unsafe~\cite{rottger2023xstest}, StrongREJECT~\cite{souly2024strongreject}.
-Jailbreak prompt benchmarks include: JailbreakV~\cite{luo2024jailbreakv}, PAIR~\cite{chao2023jailbreaking}(we select prompts different from the training set), and WildJailbreak-Eval~\cite{jiang2024wildjail}.
-We also use XSTest Safe~\cite{rottger2023xstest} to evaluate over-refusal cases.
+\textbf{Benchmarks.} To test safety capabilities, we use benchmarks targeting both direct harmful behavior and jailbreak prompts.
+Direct harmful behavior benchmarks include: Malicious Instruct~\citep{huang2024catastrophic}, BeaverTail-Eval~\citep{dai2024safe}, HarmfulQA~\citep{bhardwaj2023red}, XSTest Unsafe~\citep{rottger2023xstest}, StrongREJECT~\citep{souly2024strongreject}.
+Jailbreak prompt benchmarks include: JailbreakV~\citep{luo2024jailbreakv}, PAIR~\citep{chao2023jailbreaking}(we select prompts different from the training set), and WildJailbreak-Eval~\citep{jiang2024wildjail}.
+We also apply the widely used XSTest Safe~\citep{rottger2023xstest} to evaluate over-refusal cases.
 For XSTest, we use GPT-4o to evaluate the model's full refusal rate, which we use as the compliance rate.
 For WildJailbreak, we use the official prompts and GPT-4o to evaluate the compliance rate.
 For other safety benchmarks, we use evaluation prompts from HarmBench and compute compliance using GPT-4o.
-For utility evaluation, we test world knowledge with MMLU~\cite{hendrycks2021measuring}, including subjects Global Facts (GF), Jurisprudence (JPD), Medical Genetics (MG), and US Foreign Policy (UFG); truthfulness with TruthfulQA~\cite{lin2022truthfulqa}; and MATH~\cite{dan2021math} and reasoning with MATH.
-We use GPT-4o to evaluate the correctness of each response (with access to reference answers), and compute the accuracy.
+For utility evaluation, we use GPT-4o to evaluate the correctness of each response (with access to reference answers) for MATH and GSM8k and compute the accuracy.
 During testing, we set the model’s temperature to 0.7, top-k to 20, and top-p to 0.8.